- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Why should I keep a list of my medications?

 It’s a good idea to keep an up to date list of the current medicines you take (for PCOS and for any other reason).
+It’s super important to include any over-the-counter medications (Ex: Ibuprofen, Melatonin, etc.) and vitamins or supplements (Ex: Biotin, Collagen, etc.) that you take regularly.
 We suggest that you make a photocopy of the My Medication List, fill it out, and bring it with you to your next medical appointment.
 You’ll then be able to review your medicine with your health care provider.

 How do I use “My Medication List”?